linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 19.04.2025
+- Topic: Social Networks for friends
+- Directory: /posts/2025/April/19
+- Description: ``` Ready to build your own social network for your friends? 🎉 With Linkspreed Web4, it's incredibly fast and easy!
+Create your community in just 30 seconds ⏱️🚀
+#Linkspreed #Web4 #SocialNetwork #BuildYourCommunity #FastAndEasy #Tech #Innovation #FutureOfSocialMedia #NoCode ```

 ### 18.04.2025
 - Topic: More Communities Through More AI
 - Directory: /posts/2025/April/18